-Before you start searching for your new home it's a good idea to write down a budget.
+Before you start searching for your new home it's a good idea to work out what your budget is.
 What are your current outgoings and what money do you have left each month to spend on rent?

-Take into account that, when you first move in, you will need to front a deposit as well as the first month’s rent and tenancy set up fees.
-The landlord needs to be sure that that their tenant won't have any problems paying the rent on a monthly basis and that the tenant will take good care of their property.
+A reference looks into current financial commitments, credit history, and previous tenancies to check everything is in order.
+The landlord needs to be sure that that their tenant won't have any problems paying the rent on a monthly basis and will take good care of their property.

 Referencing is nothing to worry about.
 Tenants applying to rent need to give details of their employer and income, their previous address, and some bank account details.
 These will be checked to ensure they are able to commit to monthly rental payments.

-As part of the referencing process we need to be sure a tenant is who they say they are.
+As part of the referencing process we need to be sure a tenant is who they say they are, and that they have the right ot rent in the UK.
 We will require a proof of residency (such as a utility or council tax bill from the last 3 months) and proof of ID (such as a passport or driving licence).

 If a tenant is not fully approved by the referencing process, they can ask a guarantor to support them.
-A guarantor (usually a parent or guardian) will agree to take responsibility for the rent if the tenant fails to.
-Guarantors are required to pay any rent arrears (if the tenant does not pay) and for any damages costing more than the deposit.
+A guarantor (usually a parent or guardian) will agree to take responsibility for the rent if the tenant fails to pay it.
+Guarantors are parties to the Tenancy Agreement and are required to pay any rent arrears if the tenant does not pay and for any damages costing more than the deposit.

 A guarantor needs to go through the same referencing process as a tenant.
 The normal requirement is that they are employed and a UK resident, with sufficient earnings to cover the tenant's rental commitment.

 In the case of a house-share, the tenancy agreement makes all tenants jointly responsible for all rents and responsibilities.
 There is no individual 'share' of the rent written into the agreement.
 The guarantor therefore has the same responsibility.